 The following pages are here to provide some resources for common challenges I am hearing about from residents around Halifax.
-This resource is designed to be read like a book, you can scan down each section, and at the bottom of the page there is a link to the next page in this section.
-If you need specific info you can also find it using the navigation bars at the top fo the page.
+This resource is designed to be read like a book, you can scan down each section, and at the bottom of the page, there is a link to the next page in this section.
+If you need specific info you can also find it using the navigation bars at the top of the page.

-As always, if you have information you think should be added, or notice something that is out of date, or need information about something I have not covered, please email me, I would love to hear from you.
+As always, if you have some information you think should be added, or notice something that is out of date, or need information about something I have not covered, please email me, I would love to hear from you.

-As I retweeted a couple days ago in order to “flatten the curve”, measures have to be taken before the virus hits us.
+In March 2020 we first heard the idea that we need to “flatten the curve”, measures have to be taken before the virus hits us.